marijnh/Eloquent-JavaScript/07_robot.md

 One possible solution would be to compute routes for all packages, and then take the shortest one.
-Even better results can be obtained by, if there are multiple shortest routes, preferring the ones that go to pick up a package, instead of delivering a package.
+Even better results can be obtained by, if there are multiple shortest routes, preferring the ones that go to pick up a package instead of delivering a package.

 hint}}